 We eat a lot of fast food and processed food but we are unaware of the fact that this can adversely affect our eyes.
-Consuming too much of monounsaturated and polyunsaturated fats can put you at higher risk for age-related macular degeneration (AMD).
-So curb your daily fat intake and eat plenty of fruits, nuts, green leafy vegetables and fish that are rich in vitamins, nutrients, minerals, and essential fatty acids.
+Consuming too much monounsaturated and polyunsaturated fats can put you at higher risk for age-related macular degeneration (AMD).
+So curb your daily fat intake and eat plenty of fruits, nuts, green leafy vegetables, and fish that are rich in vitamins, nutrients, minerals, and essential fatty acids.
 Always maintain a healthy diet, do regular exercise and periodically monitor your Body Mass Index (BMI).

 Not Wearing Sunglasses

-Tobacco smoke contains harmful chemicals that can irritate your eyes and cause dryness of the eyes.
+Tobacco smoke contains harmful chemicals that can irritate your eyes and cause dryness of eyes.
 If you are an avid smoker then you are 4 times more likely to develop AMD as compared to non-smokers.
 Moreover, studies have proven that smoking can increase the risk of eye diseases such as glaucoma, cataracts, and uveitis.
 So keep in mind “Smoking is injurious to health”.

 Not Getting Proper Eye Check-Ups